KathrineAnneDato/KathrineAnneDato/README.md

 # 👋 Hi, I'm Kathrine Anne M. Dato

 With a flair for coding and database management skills, I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech started when I enrolled in the BS Information Technology program.
+My journey in tech started when I enrolled in the BS Computer Science program.

 ## 🎓 Education